 Notice how there's up to 4 moving parameters for a single test case - the input, the expected output, the actual output (of your application), and the context (that was used to generate the actual output).
 Depending on the metric you're testing, some parameters are optional, while some are mandatory.

-Lastly, what if you want to test more than a metric on the same input?
-Here's how you can aggregate metrics on a single test case:
+Lastly, here's how you can aggregate metrics on a single test case:

 Follow the instructions (login, get your API key, paste it in the CLI), and run the test again by typing in the same command: